 1793: The Kennet & Avon Canal Act passed on 27th August

 1794: The first sod cut, at Bradford,...Read More

-The River Avon was canalised between Bath and Bristol in 1727, while to the east, the River Kennet Navigation from Newbury to the confluence with the River Thames at Reading had been made in 1723.
-The construction of a canal between the two to give a...Read More
+The River Avon was canalised between Bath and Bristol in 1727, while to the east, the River Kennet Navigation from Newbury to the confluence with the River Thames at Reading had...Read More

 Click on the map for a larger version.

 The roads of the Bradford Roads Trust are in red; other turnpike roads are in blue.

 The first Bradford Road Act in 1752 authorised a Turnpike Trust to make, maintain and charge tolls on a road from Combe Bridge (at the boundary of Bradford with Monkton Combe, near the Viaduct) to Winsley, Bradford, Staverton...Read More

 Past the Canal Tavern pub the Frome Road does a sharp double bend over a hump-back bridge which takes it across the Kennet & Avon Canal.
 Beneath the bridge is the first canal lock above Bath, which separates lower and upper canal wharves.
 The lower wharf mainly handled coal coming from the Somerset coalfield and stone going westwards, while the upper wharf handled various goods...Read More

 The Kennet & Avon Canal was fully opened in 1810, connecting the town to London in the east and Bristol to the west.
 The Somersetshire Coal Canal linked it to the North Somerset Coalfield and the Wilts & Berks Canal and North Wilts Canal gave easier access to the Midlands.
 The Dorset & Somerset Canal was intended to link the...Read More

 Limpley Stoke and Winsley, Bradford on Avon, Wiltshire